128technology/docs/docs/cc_fips_otp_router_install.md

 - If using an account other than admin, type `exit` to end the login session.

-Common Criteria certiﬁcation does not require any restrictions on executing commands.
-See the [Conﬁguration Command Reference Guide](https://www.juniper.net/documentation/us/en/software/session-smart-router/docs/config_command_guide) for command information and usage.
+Common Criteria certification does not require any restrictions on executing commands.
+See the [Configuration Command Reference Guide](https://www.juniper.net/documentation/us/en/software/session-smart-router/docs/config_command_guide) for command information and usage.